New Jersey Employment-Based Green Card Lawyer

 - Other comparable evidence is also acceptable.

-Skilled workers, professionals, and other unskilled workers.
+People who fall in this category are skilled workers, professionals, and other unskilled workers.

 A skilled worker must have two years training or experience, and the job may not be temporary or seasonal.